On the Power of Finite Ambiguity in B\"uchi Complementation: Slice-Based Complementation

-In this section we consider a different algorithm for the complementation of NBWs.
+In this section we consider a different algorithm for the complementation of NBAs.
 It is based on slices, a different way to organize the information about runs on $\omega$-words.
-In Subsection~\ref{ssec:slice-run-dag}, we first recall the \emph{slice-based} complementation construction (\slc) that was introduced in~\cite{DBLP:conf/birthday/VardiW08,kahler2008complementation,TsaiFVT14}, adapted using our notation; given an NBW $\aut$ with $n$ states, this construction produces a complementary NBW $\aut^{c}$ with $\bigO((3n)^{n})$ states.
-Then, in Subsection~\ref{ssec:FANBWsliceBasedComplementation}, we show that this construction, when restricted to FANBWs, can be simplified while yielding a complementary NBW with $\bigO(4^{n})$ states.
+In Subsection~\ref{ssec:slice-run-dag}, we first recall the \emph{slice-based} complementation construction (\slc) that was introduced in~\cite{DBLP:conf/birthday/VardiW08,kahler2008complementation,TsaiFVT14}, adapted to use our notation; given an NBA~$\aut$ with $n$ states, this construction produces a complementary NBA~$\aut^{c}$ with $\bigO((3n)^{n})$ states.
+Then, in Subsection~\ref{ssec:FANBAsliceBasedComplementation}, we show that this construction, when restricted to FANBAs, can be simplified to yield a complementary NBA with $\bigO(4^{n})$ states.